vr009/http_proxy/README.md

 # http_proxy

-This is a simple http_proxy server with minimal tls support.
+This is a simple MITM - http proxy server with minimal tls support.

 ## To start run:
 `./build.sh`